 The Registration Statement of which this Prospectus forms a part covers the issuance of the IPO Warrant Shares upon exercise of the IPO Warrants including the warrants included therein.
-The IPO Warrants are redeemable by the Company, in whole or in part, at any time upon at least 30-days' prior written provided the closing price of the Common Stock has been at least \$12.50 for at least ten consecutive trading days ending on a date within 30 days before the date of the notice of redemption.
-Furthermore, the Company has agreed that if it elects to redeem the IPO Warrants, to retain National Securities Corporation and Paulson Investments, Inc., the Representatives of the Underwriters in the IPO, Company's solicitation agents ("Warrant Solicitation Agents"). as the The Company has agreed to pay the Warrant Solicitation Agents for their services a solicitation fee equal to three percent (3%) of the total amount paid by the holders of the IPO Warrants whom the Warrant Solicitation Agents solicited to exercise the IPO Warrants.
+The IPO Warrants are redeemable by the Company, in whole or in part, at any time upon at least 30-days' prior written notice to the registered holders thereof, at a price of \$0.05 per IPO Warrant, provided the closing price of the Common Stock has been at least \$12.50 for at least ten consecutive trading days ending on a date within 30 days before the date of the notice of redemption.
+Furthermore, the Company has agreed that if it elects to redeem the IPO Warrants, to retain National Securities Corporation and Paulson Investments, Inc., the Representatives of the Underwriters in the IPO, as the Company's solicitation agents ("Warrant Solicitation Agents").
+Company has agreed to pay the Warrant Solicitation Agents for their services a solicitation fee equal to three percent (3%) of the total amount paid by the holders of the IPO Warrants whom the Warrant Solicitation Agents solicited to exercise the IPO Warrants.
 The exercise will be presumed to be unsolicited unless the customer states in writing that the transaction was solicited and designates in writing the broker-dealer to receive compensation from the exercise.
 The fee is not payable for the exercise of any IPO Warrant held by a Warrant Solicitation Agent in a discretionary account at the time of the exercise, unless the Warrant Solicitation Agent receives from the customer prior specific written approval for such exercise.
 As a condition to receipt of the solicitation fee, the Warrant holder must acknowledge in writing that the exercise of the IPO Warrant was solicited by the Warrant Solicitation Agent.